-This course introduces students to the methods and practices of philosophy through a rigorous investigation of central topics pertaining to traditional themes in epistemology and metaphysics.
+This course introduces students to the methods and practices of philosophy through a rigorous investigation of central topics pertaining to traditional themes in moral philosophy.
 Students will engage key readings and ideas from the history of philosophy, and will find that the themes encountered bear heavily on current issues, events and popular culture.
-The course will focus on three primary topics: The nature and scope of knowledge, understandings of reality, and the nature of personhood.
-Our discussions will culminate in an investigation of the relevance of these topics to the possibility of a meaningful life.